Amazing Atomic Activity

 Amazing Atomic Activity is the eighth studio album by Polish thrash metal band Acid Drinkers.
 It was released on 17 May 1999.
 The promotional single of the album was the song "Satisfaction", which is a cover of The Rolling Stones song "(I Can't Get No) Satisfaction".
 It is the first album to feature rhythm guitarist Przemek "Perła" Wejmann.

 The album was remastered and rereleased in 2008 with bonus tracks.

 Track listing

-All music and lyrics written by Acid Drinkers, except "Satisfaction" written by Mick Jagger and Keith Richards.
+All music and lyrics written by Acid Drinkers, except "Satisfaction" written by Jagger–Richards.